Chapter 1

 1. Click New repository.

-3. Add a simple one-line description.
+3. Add a simple project description.

 6. Click Create repository.